frequently asked questions

 How do I renew my certification?

-Patients must be seen every year to redetermine their eligibility.
+Patients must be seen every year to redetermine their eligibility for medical marijuana certification.
 The license you are granted is only valid for one year and must be renewed before it expires to prevent any down time in being able to possess or purchase their medicine.
 When your certification is due to expire, please call us at (970) 412 - 5955 to book your renewal appointment and mention that you are a returning patient and when your certification is set to expire.
 In order to prevent any down time in being able to possess or purchase your medicine, make sure that you give yourself minimum one month’s time before your certification expires to come see us.

 How long does the state take to process my application?